Cinema of the Future

 Cinema of the Future 2017.
 Hands on Cinema 2.0!

-After last year's successful initiative, ANCB and its partners, Creative Europe Desks, Medienboard Berlin-Brandenburg and other German film funding agencies, will continue this project about the future role of the cinema in urban and rural contexts.
-Through an open call, art house cinemas throughout Germany are invited to describe their real-life challenges regarding their spatial settings, their deficits in communicating their presence in public space and presenting a place of interest for a wide audience.
-This year, students from msa Münster School of Architecture (Prof. Kirsten Schemel and Prof. Kazu Hanada) will visit the selected cinemas and work on visions, concepts and multidisciplinary approaches to be potentially implemented by the cinemas, during the summer semester.
-Expertise by stakeholders from planning, film, industry, design and management will enrich their semester work in a unique way during a workshop weekend at ANCB in April.
+After last year's successful initiative, ANCB and its partners, Creative Europe Desks, Medienboard Berlin-Brandenburg and other German film funding agencies, continue this project about the future role of the cinema in urban and rural contexts.
+Through an open call, art house cinemas throughout Germany were invited to describe their real-life challenges regarding their spatial settings, their deficits in communicating their presence in public space and presenting a place of interest for a wide audience.
+This year, students from msa Münster School of Architecture (Prof. Kirsten Schemel and Prof. Kazu Hanada) visited the selected cinemas and work on visions, concepts and multidisciplinary approaches to be potentially implemented by the cinemas, during the summer semester.
+Expertise by stakeholders from planning, film, industry, design and management enriched their semester work in a unique way during a workshop weekend at ANCB in April.
 Finally, the results will be presented at the Filmkunst Messe Leipzig in Autumn 2017.